inunoriginal1/66daysofdata/README.md

 1. BETWEEN is a convenient way to combine the <= and >= operators in one conditional.
 I forget it all the time.
 In fact, I could've used it in the query I showed five days ago.
 Hopefully you don't also use two conditionals when one will do.

 2. The correct way to check for nulls is IS NULL, not = NULL.
 An expression can *be* null, but it can never *equal* null.
 This is a very common beginner mistake that I have also made plenty of times!

+### Day 21 (01/25/2021): You're (probably) better than you think

+There's nothing quite like getting real-time feedback on your technical skills from somebody whose opinion you respect.
+Like many others (maybe including you!), I doubt my skills constantly so I was genuinely pleasantly surprised to hear in a mock interview setting that all my SQL work has been paying off.

+I've talked about this before but I think it's such a pervasive feeling for so many people that I thought it was worth only discussing again.
+It probably won't be the last time either.
+Continue to push yourself... but you're (probably) better than you think!